Programme Staff Profiles

 Jo Illsley joined the HBGTP in August 2017, and acts as the first point of call if for trainees, supervisors & mentors with queries about the placement programme.
 As part of her role as Training Support Officer, Jo will visit each trainee at their placement garden very early on in their placement.
 Should you need to discuss any questions or queries before or after this time you can contact Jo by email or phone.

-Jo’s title is Training Support Officer (the role previously filled by Elinor Davies).
+Jo’s title is Training Support Officer.
 After completing her degree at Bristol Polytechnic in 1992, Jo began her horticultural education with the RHS level 2 and NVQs in Amenity Horticulture.
 She then gained five years’ experience teaching in work-based horticultural training programmes before becoming Assistant Head Gardener at Ammerdown Park in Somerset.

 Jo has spent the last ten years running her own herbaceous nursery and garden in Somerset and has now returned to university to study part-time for an MA in Landscape Architecture.